 There are different tour lengths, so an hour-long tour might take you around Sydney's Rocks district and across the bridge to North Sydney parklands.

 A several hour ride might buy you a trip to the Sea Cliff Bridge just south of the Royal National Park, and a lunch.

 4. Take the Ferry

-You can take a 30 minute ferry ride to Manly in the Northern Beaches – great on a sunny summer day, or you can take a short ferry across the harbour to Mosman and the home of the Taronga Zoo (also home to some of the best city views).
+You can take a 30-minute ferry ride to Manly in the Northern Beaches – great on a sunny summer day, or you can take a short ferry across the harbor to Mosman and the home of the Taronga Zoo (also home to some of the best city views).